-- (1) The local government may make a subordinate local law with respect to- - (a) the circumstances in which keeping of animals is a permit regulated activity pursuant to the schedule (Dictionary - definition of permit regulated activity) of this local law; and - (b) when a permit is not required for undertaking a permit regulated activity pursuant to section 5 (Requirement for a permit) of this local law; and - (c) the circumstances in which registration of an animal is required pursuant to section 6 (Requirement to register and identify) of this local law; and - (d) the form of identification required for registered animals pursuant to section 7 (Identification of registered cats and dogs) of this local law; and - (e) the minimum standards for animal keeping pursuant to section 9 (Minimum standards) of this local law. - (f) the circumstances in which desexing of an animal is required pursuant to section 9 (Requirement to desex an animal) of this local law; and - (g) the circumstances in which the keeping of animals is prohibited pursuant to section 10 (Prohibited animals) of this local law; and - (h) the exclusion of animals, or animals of a specified species, from public places pursuant to section 11 (Exclusion of animals from public places) of this local law; and
+- (c) the circumstances in which registration of an animal is required pursuant to section 6 (Requirement to register and identify) of this local law; and - (d) the form of identification required for registered animals pursuant to section 7 (Identification of registered cats and dogs) of this local law; and - (e) the minimum standards for animal keeping pursuant to section 8 (Minimum standards) of this local law. - (f) the circumstances in which desexing of an animal is required pursuant to section 9 (Requirement to desex an animal) of this local law; and - (g) the circumstances in which the keeping of animals is prohibited pursuant to section 10 (Prohibited animals) of this local law; and - (h) the exclusion of animals, or animals of a specified species, from public places pursuant to section 11 (Exclusion of animals from public places) of this local law; and - (i) designated off-leash areas pursuant to section 12 (Off-leash areas) of this local law; and - (j) proper enclosure requirements pursuant to section 15 (Requirements to provide an enclosure) of this local law; and - (k) the criteria for declaring an animal to be a declared dangerous animal pursuant to section 18 (Declaration of a dangerous animal other than a dog) of this local law; and - (I) the action that may be specified in a compliance notice given to the owner or responsible person for a declared dangerous animal pursuant to section (4) (Power to require owner or responsible person for a declared dangerous animal to take specified action) of this local law; and - (m) the class or type of animal that may be seized pursuant to section 21 (Seizure of an animal) of this local law; and - (n) the organisation or local government operating a place of care pursuant to section 23 (Impounding of Seized animals); and - (o) the prescribed period pursuant to section 24 (Dealing with animal seized and impounded for wandering) of this local law; and - (p) the office at which the register of impounded animals is available for public inspection pursuant to section 28 (Register of impounded animal) of this local law; and

-(i) designated off-leash areas pursuant to section 12 (Off-leash areas) of this local law; and (j) proper enclosure requirements pursuant to section 15 (Requirements to provide an enclosure) of this local law; and (k) the criteria for declaring an animal to be a dangerous animal pursuant to section 18 (Declaration of a dangerous animal other than a dog) of this local law; and (1) the action that may be specified in a compliance notice given to the owner or responsible person for a dangerous animal pursuant to section 19 (Power to require owner or responsible person for a dangerous animal to take specified action) of this local law; and (m) the class or type of animal that may be seized pursuant to section 21 (Seizure of an animal) of this local law; and (n) the organisation or local government operating a place of care pursuant to section 23 (Impounding of Seized animals); and (0) the prescribed period pursuant to section 24 (Dealing with animal seized and impounded for wandering) of this local law; and (p) the office at which the register of impounded animals is available for public inspection pursuant to section 28 (Register of impounded animal) of this local law; and (q) circumstances in which an impounded animal may be sold pursuant to section 32 (Sale or disposal of animals) of this local law; and (r) the conditions to be complied with by an owner or responsible persons who offer animals, or a particular species of animal for sale pursuant to section 38 (Sale of animals) of this local law (s) the exclusion of animals of a particular species from the application of this local law pursuant to the schedule (Dictionary-definition of animal) of this local law; and

-(t) animals specified as dangerous animals pursuant to the Schedule (Dictionary- definition of dangerous animal) pursuant to this local law; and

-(u) activities that are permit regulated activities pursuant to the Schedule (Dictionary- definition of permit regulated activity) of this local law; and (v) the period within which an impounded animal is to be
+- (q) circumstances in which an impounded animal may be sold pursuant to section 32 (Sale or disposal of animals) of this local law; and - (r) the conditions to be complied with by an owner or responsible persons who offer animals, or a particular species of animal for sale pursuant to section 38 (Sale of animals) of this local law - (s) the exclusion of animals of a particular species from the application of this local law pursuant to the Schedule (Dictionary-definition of animal) of this local law; and - activities that are permit regulated activities pursuant to the Schedule (Dictionary- definition of permit regulated activity) of this local law; and - (u) the period within which an impounded animal is to be reclaimed pursuant to the Schedule (Dictionary-prescribed period) of this local law.